highlordmike/-michalis-Portfolio-1-Code-Institute/README.md

 - HTML
   - No errors were returned when passing through the official [W3C validator]

+### Unfixed Bugs
+- all bugs are fixed, at somepoint when i threw it all in the pot i had over 180 errors becase of a few typos : :  ' " {}

 ## Deployment
 - The site was deployed to GitHub pages.
 - - In the GitHub repository, navigate to the Settings tab